koraytugay/koraytugay.github.io/content/various/http.md

 __HTTP Responses__ are very similar to HTTP Requests in the sense of they also have headers and a body but instead of methods, responses has statuses such as `200` or `404`.

+## A Brief Overview of TCP Connections
+Before HTTP requests and responses can be sent back and forth, a TCP connection must be opened between the client and the server.
+TCP gives HTTP a reliable bit pipe. _Bytes stuffed in one side of a TCP connection come out the other side correctly, and in the right order._

+A computer might have several TCP connections open at any one time.
+TCP keeps all these connections straight through port numbers.
+A TCP connection is distinguished by four values:

+- Source IP address
+- Source port number
+- Destination IP address
+- Destination port number

+Together, these four values uniquely define a connection.
+Two different TCP connections are not allowed to have the same values for all four address components, but _different connections can have the same values for some of the components_.

+### Parallel Connections
+Concurrent HTTP requests across multiple TCP connections.
+In practice, browsers do use parallel connections, but they limit the total number of parallel connections to a small number (often four).
+Servers are free to close excessive connections from a particular client.

+### Persistent Connections
+Reusing TCP connections to eliminate connect/close delays.
+TCP connections that are kept open after transactions complete are called persistent connections.
+Nonpersistent connections are closed after each transaction.
+Persistent connections stay open across transactions, until either the client or the server decides to close them.

+### Parallel vs Persistent Connections
+Parallel connections can speed up the transfer of composite pages but have some disadvantages:

+- Each transaction opens/closes a new connection, costing time and bandwidth.
+- Each new connection has reduced performance because of TCP slow start.
+- There is a practical limit on the number of open parallel connections.

+Persistent connections offer some advantages over parallel connections: They reduce the delay and overhead of connection establishment, keep the connections in a tuned state, and reduce the potential number of open connections.
+However, persistent connections need to be managed with care, or you may end up accumulating a large number of idle connections, consuming local resources and resources on remote clients and servers.
+Persistent connections can be most effective when used in conjunction with parallel connections. _Today, many web applications open a small number of parallel connections, each persistent._

+### Pipelined connections
+HTTP/1.1 permits optional request pipelining over persistent connections.
+This is a further performance optimization over keep-alive connections.
+Multiple requests can be enqueued before the responses arrive.
+While the first request is streaming across the network to a server on the other side of the globe, the second and third requests can get underway.

 ## A Brief History of HTTP Versions
 ### HTTP/0.9